Particular/docs.particular.net/persistence/ravendb/outbox.md

 include: dtc-warning

-The [Outbox](/nservicebus/outbox) feature requires persistence in order to store the messages and enable deduplication.
+The [Outbox](/nservicebus/outbox) feature requires persistence in order to store messages and enable deduplication.

 ## Extra collections created by the RavenDB Outbox persistence